JGore99/alayna-obsessed/README.md

 ## Stretch Goals:

-* The magic 8-ball should shake every time the user clicks for a new alias
+* The magic 8-ball should shake every time the user clicks for a new alias.
 * Add content to the Favorites page.
-This will be a links page
+This will be a links page.
 * Add content to the Video page.
-These will be embedded videos, not shared from YouTube

 <p>&nbsp;</p>